 What Mushroom Spores Look Like

-Mushroom spores come I many varieties with the most common being golden tops, penis envy mushroom spores, liberty caps, and blue meanies, to name a few.
+Mushroom spores come I many varieties with the most common being golden tops, liberty caps, and blue meanies, to name a few.

 Magic shrooms also look the same as poisonous mushrooms, which may make an individual get sick and might lead to death.